5.3.1 Visual and applied arts

 After the considerable attention towards contemporary arts brought about by the fascist minister Giuseppe Bottai (see chapter 1), there has been a long gap in government consideration during the entire second half of the past century.

 The only legislative measure directly supporting contemporary creation in the visual arts at the national level was Law 717/1949, a modification of a 1942 Law providing for the allocation of 2% of the costs of capital investment in public buildings to "embellish" the buildings by works of contemporary artists to be chosen by public competition (see chapter 8.1).
 The law, though subsequently again modified in 1960 and in 1997, was rarely implemented, and the selection criteria have been much questioned.
-The last of several attempts to reform Law 717 has been accomplished by Minister Bondi in the frame of his Draft Law on Architectural Quality adopted by the Cabinet in September 2008 and still at the Parliamentary stage (see chapter 5.3.5).
-The highlights of this proposed reform is the replacement of the obsolete concept of ex post "embellishment" of buildings by the concept of a full integration of the artistic and architectural aspects since the building's planning procedure.
-Moreover the 2% requirement has been at last made compulsory, by preventing the building plan to be adopted in its absence.
+The last of several attempts to reform Law 717 had been tried by Minister Bondi in the frame of his Draft Law on Architectural Quality adopted by the Cabinet in 2008, but it did not go beyond Parliamentary discussion (see chapter 5.3.5).
+The highlights of this much needed proposed reform was the replacement of the obsolete concept of ex post "embellishment" of buildings by the concept of a full integration of the artistic and architectural aspects since the building's planning procedure.
+Moreover, the 2% requirement would have been made compulsory, by preventing the building plan to be adopted in its absence.

-As far as the governance of state promotion and support of the contemporary visual arts is concerned, an organic overall legislative measure had been adopted in 2001 by Decree 449 on the reorganisation of the Ministry for Heritage and Cultural Activities (MiBAC), through which an ad hoc DG for Contemporary Arts and Architecture (DARC) was created, thus separating the related competencies from the DG for Historic and Artistic Goods, where they had been previously confined to a marginal role.
+As far as the governance of state promotion and support of the contemporary visual arts is concerned, an organic overall legislative measure had been adopted in 2001 by Decree 449 on the reorganisation of the Ministry for Heritage and Cultural Activities, through which an ad hoc DG for Contemporary Arts and Architecture was created, thus separating the related competencies from the DG for Historic and Artistic Goods, where they had been previously confined to a marginal role.
 This had been considered a much needed turning point for a country which had been "remarkably silent on visual arts policy", also because of "the long shadow cast by heritage", and where "the marketplace apart, the main public contribution to the contemporary visual arts comes from the local authorities" (Council of Europe, 1995).
-In this respect, though, an institutional drawback was accomplished in 2009, through Decree 91/2009, providing for a new reorganisation of the Ministry.
-In fact, compelled by the need to meet a government's general directive to the ministries to cut down the number of DGs on one hand, and by the urgency which was felt, on the other hand, to improve and to modernise the management side of Italy's huge heritage, the DG for Contemporary Arts has been returned to the responsibility of the DG of Historic and Artistic Goods - transformed in DG for Landscape, Fine Arts, Architecture and Contemporary Arts - to give way to the newly created DG for the Enhancement of the Heritage (see chapter 3.1 and chapter 3.2).
+However, an institutional drawback was accomplished in 2009, through Decree 91/2009, providing for a new reorganisation of the Ministry by which responsibility for Contemporary Arts was returned to the DG for Historic and Artistic Goods - transformed into the DG for Landscape, Fine Arts, Architecture and Contemporary Arts (see chapter 3.1 and chapter 3.2).